-- be committed to pursuing doctoral training in psychology in one of our programs of research: Clinical Science and Psychopathology; Counseling Psychology; Cognitive and Brain Sciences; Industrial/Organizational Psychology; Personality, Individual Differences, and Behavior Genetics; Quantitative Psychology/Psychometric Methods; or Social Psychology.
-OR
+- be committed to pursuing doctoral training in psychology in one of our programs of research: Clinical Science and Psychopathology Research; Cognitive and Brain Sciences; Counseling Psychology; Industrial/Organizational Psychology; Personality, Individual Differences, and Behavior Genetics; Quantitative Psychology/Psychometric Methods; or Social Psychology; OR

-- be committed to pursuing doctoral training in either Child Development or Educational/School Psychology, which are located in different departments at the University of Minnesota.
+- be committed to pursuing doctoral training in either Child Development or Educational Psychology, which are located in different departments at the University of Minnesota.

-- As part of the application you will need to upload the following documents:
+- As part of the application you will need to upload the following documents as a PDF:

 - A statement describing your educational and career objectives

 - Copy of undergraduate transcript (an unofficial copy will suffice)